Introduction to JVM

-Java is known as platform independent due to the Java Virtual Machine.
-When a submission is done into different computers with the different operating system having JVM, the bytecode is interpreted into machine level language by JVM.
+Java is known as platform-independent due to the Java Virtual Machine.
+When a submission is done into different computers with JVM’s different operating systems, the bytecode is interpreted into machine-level language by JVM.
 To be precise, JVM programs are written in C Programming Language, while JVM is independent of the operating system.
-It is a key component of the Java Architecture.
+Therefore, it is a key component of Java Architecture.

 Apart from all this, it is responsible for assigning the essential memory required by a Java program.
 It is also responsible for prohibiting the memory space.